infopirate/PeachesAhead/PITCHME.md

 ## Biggest Concerns

 1) The "Garbage-In" "Garbage-Out" Dilemma & our hack to fix it.
-Blockchain does not solve the "garbage in, garbage out" problem.

 We may want to certify, for example, that a consumer is buying fredericksburg peaches. <br>
 If the first step of the process involves a farmer stating that their peaches are grown in fredericksburg, TX, but this is not true, then the blockchain is providing an indelible record that the peaches originate from a "false" location.